Child Support

 How Is Child Support Calculated in Simi Valley?

-Child support in Simi Valley uses a formula set by California law.
-The court looks at both parents’ income, the time each parent spends with the child, and any special costs like childcare or medical needs.
-Accurate financial information is key for a fair result.
-Our attorneys assist clients in assembling the proper paperwork and presenting a strong case for a fair amount of support.
+Child support in Simi Valley uses the formula set by California law.
+The court considers both parents’ income, each parent’s share of parenting time, and additional costs such as child care and medical expenses.
+Accurate financial documentation is essential for a fair result.
+We help clients assemble the right paperwork and present a complete, accurate picture to the court.

 Can Child Support Arrangements Be Modified?